canonical/phone-docs/en/apps/html-5/guides-cordova-guide.md

 ---
-title: "Cordova guide"
+title: "Guides - Cordova guide"

 ---

-# Creating Ubuntu applications with Cordova
+# Guides - creating Ubuntu applications with Cordova

 This is a high-level guide to Cordova on Ubuntu.
 The guide contains information both for creating a new Cordova application for Ubuntu, or for